hg-mirrors/pypy_extradoc/blog/draft/2020-08-12-new-chapter-for-pypy.rst

   community well and look forward to seeing it develop and succeed in new ways."
   -- Karen Sandler, Conservancy's Executive Director

-PyPy would like to thank Conservancy for their decade long support in building the community and wishes Conservancy continued success in their journey promoting, improving, developing and defending free and open source sofware.
+  "PyPy would like to thank Conservancy for their decade long support in building the community and wishes Conservancy continued success in their journey promoting, improving, developing and defending free and open source sofware." -- Simon Cross & Carl Friedrich Bolz-Tereick, on behalf of PyPy.

 About
 -----